Phillies hit 5 homers to back Aaron Nola, beat Braves 13-8

 Newcomb surrendered eight runs and six hits in 1 1/3 innings.

-Travis d’Arnaud hit a solo homer off Nola, who threw just 89 pitches but was denied an opportunity for his first career complete game in his 130th start.
+Travis d’Arnaud hit a solo homer off Nola.
 Johan Camargo connected off Nick Pivetta, who yielded six runs and recorded just one out in the ninth.
 Austin Riley hit a two-run shot off Trevor Kelley before the side-winding righty got the final out.

+“They keep banging away and coming back,” Braves manager Brian Snitker said.
+“It was a pretty big hurdle, but if you can keep a game doable or relatively close in this ballpark, it’s one of those places that you never know what might happen.
+It can be haunted here sometimes in that ninth inning.
+It was good to see them come back and show some life.
+You just never know.”

 STRIKEOUT MACHINE